isaac-sim/IsaacLab/docs/source/setup/docker.rst

 .. code:: bash

-    # Copy the logs and docs/_build directories to the docker/artifacts directory
+    # Copy the logs, data_storage and docs/_build directories to the docker/artifacts directory
     ./docker/container.sh copy

 To stop the container, you can use the following command: